Good news, we’ve saved another stunning, irreplaceable amplifier, this time a Krell KSA-100S power amplifier from Krell’s golden era.

 Released around 1994, there were various ‘S’ series models including the KSA-100S, KSA-200S (mega rebuild article coming soon) and KSA-300S.
 This is the daddy and a stupid-heavy monolith that impresses the hell out of me whenever I see one.

 These amplifiers are very impressive, featuring all of the Krell hallmarks of the time: next-to-no wiring, crazy good build quality, amazing performance, of course, and stunning looks.

 This Krell KSA-100S came to me at the same time as the matching Krell KRC-HR preamp which I also repaired and overhauled, more on that in another article.
 I did overhaul this Krell KRC-HR though for another customer, so take a look at that for background.

 My apologies again to her lovely owner for that period being so long.
 Unfortunately, this amplifier came to me at a busy time and had several different and unrelated issues, all of which had to be resolved before I could give her back.
-On an amplifier like this, that needs time, space and return time in between other pressing jobs.
-Rarely is this all available at once.
+An amplifier like this, needs time, space and return time to diagnose additional issues and make further repairs in between other pressing jobs.

 So what are those issues?

 - Magic smoke from output device failure in the right channel

 - Front control module relay and board heat damage